Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Experimental Results

 \textbf{Comparing Accuracy and Similarity} To evaluate SimSS, we compute the Pearson correlation coefficient (PCC) ($r$) between model accuracy and SimSS.
-Results in Figure \ref{fig:simcorr} (a) (b) show that SimSS is poorly correlated with DCN-Full ($r=0.18$ and $r=0.26$ for CLIP and DINOv2) due to the large variance shown in Section \ref{sec:fc-full}.
+Results in Figure \ref{fig:simcorr} (a) (b) show that SimSS is poorly correlated with DCN-Full ($r=0.18$ and $r=0.26$ for CLIP and DINOv2) due to the large variance shown in Section \ref{sec:fc-full} , as well as the general features learned on a full dataset, those of which can be extraneous to a much smaller set of target sub-class features.
 In contrast, SimSS is highly correlated with DCN-Sub (shown in blue squares), with $r=0.90$ and $r=0.88$ using CLIP (dashed) and DINOv2 (solid), respectively.
-The high PCC \cite{pcc, schober2018correlation} demonstrates that SimSS is a reliable metric to estimate few-class dataset difficulty, and this can help predict the empirical upper-bound accuracy of a model in the \fcr~.
+We attribute the advantages of DCN-Sub to its focus on the minimal features tailored to the target sub-classes, while maintaining the same number of parameters as the DCN-Full architecture.
+The high PCC \citep{pcc, schober2018correlation} demonstrates that SimSS is a reliable metric to estimate few-class dataset difficulty, and this can help predict the empirical upper-bound accuracy of a model in the \fcr~.
 Comparison between SimSS and all models can be found in the Appendix.
 Such a high correlation suggests this offers a reliable scaling relationship to estimate model accuracy by similarity for other values of $N_{CL}$ without an exhaustive search.
 Due to the dataset specificity of the dataset difficulty property, this score is computed once and used for all times the same dataset is used.
 We have made available difficulty scores for many datasets at the \fca~ site.